cybermirror/tree/README.md

 This Python script support command line options.
 Without options, just list content of current folders on screen.
 Use

 python3 tree.py -h

-(or in Window termina, use "python tree.py -h") to list all the available options.
+(or in Window terminal, use "python tree.py -h")

+to list all the available options.